Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-disclosure/README.md

 by a reverse proxy is reported as it reaches a client rather than as it is written in a configuration file.
 Each finding maps to a copy-pasteable configuration recommendation.
 Alerts when the server discloses its version, its signature or an inode number.
-Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit